Esri/arcgis-runtime-samples-android/java/surface-placement/README.md

 ## How to use the sample

 The application loads a scene showing three points that use the individual surface placement rules (Absolute, Relative, and either Draped Billboarded or Draped Flat).
-Use the toggle to change the draped mode, then explore the scene by zooming in/out and by panning around to observe the effects of the surface placement rules.
+Use the button to change the draped mode, then explore the scene by zooming in/out and by panning around to observe the effects of the surface placement rules.

 ## How it works